Introduction

 Main readings

-- Auerbach and Gorodnichenko (2012) – This paper finds that in the United States, government multipliers are larger when the unemployment rate is higher.
+• Auerbach and Gorodnichenko (2012) – This paper finds that in the United States, government multipliers are larger when the unemployment rate is higher than when the unemployment rate is lower.

 Additional readings

-- Neumark and Shirley (2022) – This survey reviews evidence on the effect of the minimum wage on employment in the United States.
+• Neumark and Shirley (2022) – This survey reviews evidence on the effects of the minimum wage on employment in the United States.
+Overall, the evidence points toward negative effects of minimum wages on employment of less-skilled workers.

 Practice material